xyph9r/xyph9r.github.io/Enhancements/EnhancementThree.md

 enhacement using HTML which I have not enjoyed since I started learning about it in middle school.

 This enhancement took me the most time out of all the other ones due to me not fully understanding exactly what it was I needed to do in this enhancement.
 I had started out trying to work with mongoDB to find a way to create a Sudoku Solver or do anything with the Sudoku Solver but I ended up falling short.
-I had to brainstorm what I could do next then I saw in the project that we could use JavaScript/HTML so I decided to go down this route.
-Depsite the frustrations that I encountered throughout this enhancement I believe that it turned out really well and
-I am glad I was able to push through the roadblocks and come out with an outcome.
+I had to brainstorm what I could do next so I went back to review the requirements and I saw in the project that we could use JavaScript/HTML so I decided to go down this route.
+Depsite the frustrations that I encountered throughout this enhancement I believe that it turned out really well and I am glad I was able to push through the roadblocks and come out with an outcome.

 **Link to Repository**